shahbaziit77/Crowd-Counting-AVSS-2026/README.md

 The main objective of this project is to achieve a favorable **accuracy–efficiency trade-off**, making the model suitable not only for crowd counting benchmarks but also for resource-constrained and edge-computing environments.

 # 2. Network Architecture

-The general processing pipeline is
+The general processing pipeline:
 Input Image $I$
 $\downarrow$
-Pretrained Lightweight Backbone -- Multi-level Feature Maps
+Pretrained Lightweight Backbone $\rightarrow$ Multi-level Feature Maps
 $\downarrow$
 Feature Refiner Module (FRM): CBAM
 $\downarrow$